 You are pretty much playing your own game, but the decisions you make affect everyone is a subtle long term way.
 While there are no FU moves like in some other games, you work within a mix of five different gems and if you fight over certain colors with others, you are going to be disadvantaged.
 There are also different points getting strategies that affect things.
 It is enough where different player personalities matter.

 Quality (6 out of 10)

 Looking at pictures and videos, you would never expect the gem chips to be as nice as they are.
 They are like Vegas poker chips, with the same feel and satisfying clack sound.
 A simple yet robust game likes this requires a militaristic level of balance required and this has it.
 The base game has also been set up to utilize the key Cities of Splendor expansion that has come out since.

 Art & Style (8 out of 10)

 An absolute strategy classic for a reason, this is a great one to add to the collection and a big recommend.
+The game is simple in its play but incredibly robust in gameplay and replayability.
 It is also nice to see a theme you do not see too often.
-We hope this Splendor review has been helpful.
+This has been our Splendor review.